-

 forcebwithu replied to forcebwithu's topic in General Discussion about Pattaya

 I can see that as well, after all the red dot in the middle of an orange disc is just screaming "hit me".
 Motorists are annoyed enough with bicyclists, don't see why one would want to annoy them more by sticking a horizontal pole on their bike.
 Until now I never saw this type of thing in my years of riding here and in the US.
 I would never put that type of pole on my bike as it would hinder my ability to maneuver past stalled or slow moving traffic.
-I would also be annoyed if I was stuck in traffic behind that guy that had to stop because the silly pole sticking out prevents him fr -
+I would also be annoyed if I was stuck in traffic behind that guy that had to stop because the silly pole sticking out prevents him from slipping past backed up traffic. -

 Pictures from around Pattaya